 Vegas always represented to me the height of consumer culture.
 It was brash, crazy and excessive.
-I always enjoyed dipping my toe in those waters again just to remind me how much I didn’t want to live that way.
+I always enjoyed dipping my toe in those waters every now and then.
 As I looked at the families (with small kids) that were in these expensive restaurants, I wondered where their money came from.
 Or had they put it on the credit card like all good Americans?

 We had worked for 8 years by that point to really expand the consumer audience for Integral Life offerings.
 Integral Life had become the best collection of Integral media and conversations in the world.
 It had grown some, but not doubled in size as we had hoped.
 We thought of the new web site as a final attempt at making this happen.
 We said we would give it two years and then re-access.

 This particular trip to Vegas had an added bonus.
 I connected with my old band mates from Yankee Dollar.
 I had not seen Liza and Greg since we broke up all those years ago. (almost 50)